Macro-economic Dependencies on Ocean Ecosystems

 3. Guidance Material

 Economic dependency on ocean ecosystems operates at multiple levels--from households relying on subsistence fisheries, to industries requiring clean water and healthy marine habitats, to national economies whose GDP depends significantly on ocean-related activities.
 This Circular provides the conceptual and methodological framework for measuring these dependencies at the macro-economic level, distinguishing between the direct contributions of ocean industries to national output and the broader dependencies of economic activity on marine ecosystem services.
-The guidance draws on the ocean accounts framework in SEEA Ecosystem Accounting[1], the treatment of ecosystem services and economic activity in the 2025 SNA[2], and the dependency and impact framework of the Taskforce on Nature-related Financial Disclosures[3].
-The dependency indicators compiled under this Circular feed directly into the structural analysis of ocean economies addressed in TG-2.5 Ocean Economy Structure and the investment analysis framework of TG-2.6 Ocean Investment, and they provide the evidence base for integrating nature-related considerations into national budget processes as described in TG-1.1 Budget Processes.
+The guidance draws primarily on the ocean accounts framework in SEEA Ecosystem Accounting[1] and the treatment of ecosystem services and economic activity in the 2025 SNA[2].
+Enterprise-level dependency assessment using the TNFD framework is covered in TG-1.11 Private Sector and Ocean Accounts.
+The dependency indicators compiled under this Circular feed directly into the structural analysis of ocean economies addressed in TG-2.5 Ocean Economy Structure, the investment analysis framework of TG-2.6 Ocean Investment, the private-sector application in TG-1.11 Private Sector and Ocean Accounts, and the evidence base for integrating nature-related considerations into national budget processes as described in TG-1.1 Budget Processes.

 3.1 Conceptualizing Economic Dependencies

-Economic dependencies on nature represent the reliance of economic actors on the flows of benefits from environmental assets and ecosystem services[4].
-The TNFD defines dependencies as "aspects of environmental assets and ecosystem services that a person or an organisation relies on to function"[5].
+Economic dependencies on nature represent the reliance of economic actors on the flows of benefits from environmental assets and ecosystem services.
+The SEEA EA frames this as "the share of economy-wide value added that is dependent on ecosystem services" (SEEA EA 2021, para 11.4).
 In the context of ocean accounting, dependencies encompass the reliance of economic units--enterprises, industries, households, and governments--on the services provided by marine and coastal ecosystems.
+Enterprise-level dependency concepts—including the TNFD definition of dependencies and the "dependency pathway" construct—are addressed in TG-1.11 Private Sector and Ocean Accounts Section 3.1.

 Dependency pathways